Pre-Class Reading and Video

 For ANOVA, you can use one of several post hoc tests, each which control for Type I Error, while performing paired comparisons (Duncan Multiple Range test, Dunnett’s Multiple Comparison test, Newman-Keuls test, Scheffe’s test, Tukey’s HSD test, Fisher’s LSD test, Sidak).

-After reviewing the material above, Quiz 7 (click here).
+After reviewing the material above, take Quiz 7 in moodle.
 Please note that you have 2 attempts for this quiz and the higher grade prevails.